Sal Maglie: Early life

 Salvatore Anthony Maglie was born on April 26, 1917, in Niagara Falls, New York, the youngest of three children of Giuseppe Maglie and Maria Breve.
-His father, an Italian immigrant, worked blue collar jobs around town.
+His father, an Italian immigrant from Taranto, worked blue collar jobs around town.
 Sal showed an interest in baseball from an early age, but his parents discouraged it, and he tried to keep his playing a secret from them.
 When he played sandlot ball, he was not initially good at pitching and usually played other positions.
 Niagara Falls High School did not have a baseball team, though he did become a basketball star for them.
 He was offered a basketball scholarship by Niagara University but turned it down because baseball was his favorite sport.

 After high school, Maglie worked for Union Carbide, pitching on the company team as well as for local semipro teams.
 In 1937, he tried out as a pitcher for the Rochester Red Wings but was rejected after just three pitches.
 However, while pitching for the Niagara Cataracts (a local semipro team) in 1938, he caught the attention of Steve O'Neill.
 The manager of the Double-A Buffalo Bisons of the International League, he was impressed enough with Maglie's skills to sign the pitcher to a contract.